yinan-c/blog/articles/about.md

 # License

-The articles I write are licensed under [CC BY NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+The articles I write are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 You are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material